-• borrowings at variable rates - the interest expense charged to the Surplus or Deficit on the Provision of Services will rise;
+- borrowings at variable rates the interest expense charged to the Surplus or Deficit on the Provision of Services will rise; - borrowings at fixed rates the fair value of the liabilities borrowings will fall;

 The Authority's overall risk management programme focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the resources available to fund services.
 Risk management is the responsibility of the Treasurer, with day-to-day management undertaken by St Helens Council on behalf of the Authority.
 St Helens Council provides written principles for overall risk management, as well as written policies covering specific areas, such as interest rate risk, credit risk and the investment of surplus cash